kaidez/kaidez.com/_posts/2013-11-11-wordpress-require.md

 Generally speaking, a RequireJS setup consists of two parts:

-1. __A group of modules__: single units of JavaScript code that execute either a single task or a small group of closely-related tasks.
-You can create multiple modules, with each module performing a different task or group of tasks.
+1. __A group of modules__: single units of JavaScript code that execute either a code block or a small group of closely-related code blocks.
+You can create multiple modules, with each module executing the code block(s).

 2. __Configurations__: settings you pass to RequireJS so it can properly manage all the modules within your site or app, making sure everything works seamlessly.